-Stock futures trade cautiously ahead of labor data
+Stock futures turn negative ahead of labor data

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In other trading, U.S. benchmark crude oil gained 34 cents to $73.31 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, U.S. benchmark crude oil slipped 12 cents to $72.86 per barrel in electronic trading on the New York Mercantile Exchange.
 It gained 7 cents to $72.98 per barrel on Tuesday.
-Brent crude, the international standard, picked up 11 cents to $74.87 per barrel.
+Brent crude, the international standard, picked up 2 cents to $74.78 per barrel.

 The Associated Press contributed to this report.